litestar-org/litestar/docs/usage/3-parameters.md

 In the above there are two components:

-First, the path parameter is defined inside the `path` kwarg passed to the _@get_ decorator.
-This is done following the form `{parameter_name:parameter_type}`.
+1. The path parameter is defined inside the `path` kwarg passed to the _@get_ decorator in the form `{parameter_name:parameter_type}`.
 This definition of the path parameter is based on the [Starlette path parameter](https://www.starlette.io/routing/#path-parameters) mechanism.
-Yet, in difference to Starlette, which allows defining path parameters without defining their types, Starlite enforces this typing, with the following types supported: _int_, _float_, _str_, _uuid_.
+Yet, in difference to Starlette, which allows defining path parameters without defining their types, Starlite enforces this typing, with the following types supported: `int`, `float`, `str`, `uuid`.

-Second, the `get_user` function defines a parameter with the same name as defined in the `path` kwarg.
+2. The `get_user` function defines a parameter with the same name as defined in the `path` kwarg.
 This ensures that the value of the path parameter will be injected into the function when it's called.

-The types do not need to match 1:1 - as long as you type your parameter inside the function declaration with a high type this should be ok.
+The types do not need to match 1:1 - as long as parameter inside the function declaration is typed with a "higher" type to which the lower type can be coerced, this is fine.
 For example, consider this:

 ```python
 from datetime import datetime